 - This will ensure that when your application form is scanned into our recruitment system, the information will be clear and easy to read.

 - Paper applications received after the closing date will not be considered.

-If you wish to apply but have difficulty completing our standard application form because of a language barrier or disability, please contact Human Resources and we will arrange to provide assistance.
+If you have difficulty completing our standard application form because of a language barrier or disability, please contact Human Resources and we will arrange to provide assistance.

 Please keep free any interview / assessment dates indicated on the advert as it is not normally possible to re-arrange these dates.

 - Make sure that you complete all sections of the application form as clearly and fully as possible.

 - If you wish to apply for more than one job, you need to submit a separate application for each one.